AlejandroGorgues/AstroCabTools/docs/cube_ans_tutorial.rst

 .. _figure10_cube_ans:
 .. figure:: _static/cubeAns/cubeAns-re10.png

-.. _Background subtraction:
+.. _Background subtraction cubeAns:

 Background subtraction
 ^^^^^^^^^^^^^^^^^^^^^^

 Another feature is the possibility to obtain the spectrum resulting from the subtraction of a background delimited parametrically from the spectrum of the aperture created manually.
-In order to delimite the area of the background the first aperture where corresponds to the rectangle or the ellipse figure need to have been drawn, and then an annulus aperture will be created to implement the background operation.
+In order to delimite the area of the background, the initial aperture must have been drawn, and then an annulus aperture will be created to implement the background operation.
 The position in pixels of both rings to perform the annulus aperture will be written in the next window after pressing the "Background subtraction" option in the menu (see :numref:`figure11_cube_ans`).
 As a result, two new spectra will appear on the spectrumVisualization window, where the red one corresponds to the annulus aperture, an the green one to the background subtraction (see :numref:`figure12_cube_ans`), and two new figures will appear in the main window showing the rings (see :numref:`figure13_cube_ans`).

 .. _figure11_cube_ans:
 .. figure:: _static/cubeAns/cubeAns-re11.png